Sentinel Network — the transition to Tendermint within the Cosmos Network

 - As the Sentinel ecosystem will be hosting multiple dApps that use Sentinel for it’s networking protocols, the aim has been to work on a framework that natively has horizontal scaling built-in.
 The Sentinel Tendermint blockchain can host dApps or Services that operate in their independent Zone by having their own governance built on top of the Tendermint consensus with their own set of Validators validating transactions.
 Zones communicate with Sentinel’s main-chain through Tendermint’s Inter Blockchain Communication (IBC) Protocol.

-The interoperability structure of Tendermint’s IBC protocol allows for the creation of a peg (stable coin backed) zone that can be developed for chains that are not in the Tendermint or Cosmos ecosystem.
+The interoperability nature of Cosmos’s IBC protocol allows for the creation of a peg (stable coin backed) zone that can be developed for chains that are not in the Tendermint or the Cosmos ecosystem.
 The utility of these zones will be primarily for cross-chain payments where one can imagine community hosted nodes operating on the Sentinel dVPN network accepting cryptocurrencies such as Ethereum, BTC, PIVX, DASH, NEO, Dfinity, Cardano etc. in exchange for bandwidth.

 Any cryptocurrency can be integrated regardless of whether it is built on/integrated with the Cosmos ecosystem.
 This is possible with the use of bridges and currently a bridge between PIVX and SENT is under development to demonstrate the viability of such cross chain payments using the Tendermint blockchain.